Lolite-go/Roblox-Booster/README.txt

 - VTools 142
 ​

-How to use Make Sure You Open Roblox First
+How to use

+Make Sure You Open Roblox First

-​
+then choose 1 and enter

+after you close the roblox you should open app agein and choose 2 and enter ​
 ​